zmathew/django-linguo/README.rst

 Then, you can do this:
 ''''''''''''''''''''''

 **Create a product:** It automatically sets the values for the current active language.
 ::

+    from django.utils import translation  # import the translation package

     translation.activate('en')
     product = Product.objects.create(